dbreddyAI/servicenow-api-alerting-extension/README.md

     location: "Alabama"
 ```

-### Below is how the AppDynamics event's parameters are associated with ServiceNoe parameters:
+### Below is how the AppDynamics event's parameters are associated with ServiceNow parameters:

 <table>
 	<tr>